Ferix8475/cse15l-lab-reports/Lab5Report.md

 ### Date: November 30th, 2023 | Name: Mois T'Chiken | Re: My code doesn't function properly
 You're on the right track on both points!
 I would suggest you consider the looking up the difference between the two commands `>>` and `>` when writing to `outputFile.txt` in `makeArrays.sh`.
 Both are very similar and have a subtle difference, which may be the key to solving your problem with the total number of arrays being written to `outputFile.txt` and thus being printed out.

-Since you are created an array of a size one less than what is expected, there is most likely an off-by-one error in one of your loops when you handle generating/printing your array.
-I would go back and check each one of your loops thoroughly to make sure that there is no off-by-one error.
+Since you are created an array of a size one less than what is expected, what type of error is commonly associated with this occurence?
+Where would you find these types of errors?
+After you think of that, look through your code thoroughly.

 ## Part 3 - Student's Follow-up and Changes
 ### Date: November 31th, 2023 | Name: Bonga Bunga | Re: My code doesn't function properly
 Thank you!
 It seems to have done the trick!
-I searched up the difference between the two commands you suggested as well as looked through my loops, and changed `>` to `>>` in line 10 of `makeArrays.sh` and I also caught an off-by-one error in my `toString()` method in `SortArrayByParity.java`.
+I searched up the difference between the two commands you suggested as well as looked through my loops, and changed `>` to `>>` in line 10 of `makeArrays.sh`.
+I also realized that there was probably an off-by-one error in one of my for-loops, and caught one in my `toString()` method in `SortArrayByParity.java`.
 After making those changes, my code seems to work perfectly now!
 Here's the output after running the same three commands before:
 ```
 bash makeArrays.sh 4 20
 bash makeArrays.sh 4 5
 bash makeArrays.sh 2 5
 ```
 ![Image](Lab5Info/Fixed.PNG)

+The bug that I had was that when using `>` instead of `>>`, every time I generated a new unsorted/sorted array pair, I was overwriting the previous contents of the file with the new file, which meant that I was perpetually overwriting each array.
+Thus, there was only one array left after running the for loop in `makeArrays.sh`, which was the last array.
+By using `>>`, I now appended the new items to the end of the file, which meant that I kept adding onto the previous unsorted/sorted array pairs.
+In my toString() method in `SortArrayByParity.java`, I was looping from `i = 0` to `i = arr.length - 1`, which meant that I was excluding the last element of `arr` when converting `arr` into a printable string, thus losing the last number in the array.
+By fixing the for loop condition to `i < arr.length`, I was now able to loop through and include all the elements in `arr` in the String representation of it.